gemforce-team/ManaMason/README.md

 * The blueprints are loaded from a `blueprints` folder in your ManaMason folder, you can have as many as you need and switch between them with hotkeys.

+* You can also capture the structures that you've already built.
+Activate capture mode by pressing Ctrl+C and select the area you'd like to copy.
+A blueprint will be generated in your blueprint folder and added to your loaded blueprints.

 * Only buildings that you have unlocked (either have the skill or allowed in your current trial) are placeable, no cheating!

 * You can specify gems to be socketed into your buildings.